morrownr/USB-WiFi/README.md

 237 Mb/s                	Link Quality=79/100     Signal level=-55 dBm

 Generic (brown box)     	rtl8812bu               USB3
-504mA                   	ID 0bda:b812            2
+? mA                   		ID 0bda:b812            2
-216 Mb/s                	Link Quality=70/100     Signal level=-61 dBm
+169 Mb/s - Retr 0              	Link Quality=64/100     Signal level=-65 dBm

 ```

 Test conditions:

-Link Quality and Signal Level was tested using 5 Ghz from a distance to AP
+Link Quality and Signal Level tested using 5 Ghz from a distance to AP
 of about 45 feet.
 The signal had to travel through 3 walls.
+This test is
+designed to be a challenge.

+AP set on channel 149, channel width 80.

-The iperf3 test was performed running iperf3 server on a Raspberry Pi 4b at
+iperf3 runs on a Raspberry Pi 4b connected to the main AP via CAT 6
-a distance of about 12 feet.
+ethetnet cable.

-Adapters were connected to a rear USB 3 port on a Dell Optiplex 9020
+Adapters were connected to a rear USB port on a Dell Optiplex 9020
 with an i7 processor running Linux Mint 20.1.

 Utilities used include wavemon, iw and iperf3.